How to register?

 If you signed up for cancellation insurance when you registered:

-You must apply for a refund within a period of two months before the date of the event and 15 days after the event :
+You must apply for a refund within a period of 15 days before the date of the event and 15 days after the event :

 - You bought a bib : make your request on the following platform : https://timeto.aonassurances.com/